kofigumbs/kofi.sexy/blog/elm-beam.md

 Internally, the Elm runtime is built upon the idea of processes and messages.
 It seems this implementation is explicitly inspired by Erlang's design.
-Elm programmers will recognize this design from their use of `port`s, [Elm's means of JavaScript interop](https://guide.elm-lang.org/interop/ports.html).
+Elm programmers will recognize this design from their use of ports, [Elm's means of JavaScript interop](https://guide.elm-lang.org/interop/ports.html).
 In order to communicate between JavaScript and your Elm application, you send messages!
 Much like inter-process communication in Erlang.